 - You were acting in legal self-defense or defense of someone else.

-- The stun gun was inadmissible evidence because it was discovered from an illegal search and seizure in violation of your Fourth Amendment rights.
+- The stun gun was inadmissible evidence because it was discovered from an unlawful search and seizure in violation of your Fourth Amendment rights.

 - The police officers coerced a confession during the investigation.